 Site Directions: From Chattanooga, take Hwy 27 to Signal Mountain exit.
 Turn right onto Signal Mountain Rd.
 Turn left onto Hwy 27 (Suck Creek Rd.)
 Do not go up the mountain on Hwy 127.

 Continue on Hwy 27 for approximately 8 miles (into Marion County).
 Watch for sign of your left that says Prentice Cooper Wildlife Management Area.
 Turn left at that sign.

-Bear to left again at junction, and turn left at next road.
-Small sign says Prentice Cooper WMA.
+Bear to left again at the junction, and turn left at the next road.
+A small sign says Prentice Cooper WMA.

-Go about one mile to check-in station on your left.
-Park at check-in station.
+Go about one mile to the check-in station on your left.
+Park at the check-in station.

 Access at Haley Rd - Lat: 35.12581°N Long: -85.50161°W

 Game reserve road entrance coordinates: Lat: 35.168348 Long: -85419350

 Shooting range entrance: Lat: 35.162562 Long: -85.416045